yasiryagi/helpdesk/tools/query-node/README.md

 ```
 The last command will take a while...

-After it's completed, you need to fetch the state as it was before the upgrade.
-As the upgrade occurred on block [`#4191207`](https://testnet.joystream.org/#/explorer/query/4191207):

 ### Install a Newer Version of `docker-compose`
 The package manager `apt-get` installs an old version of `docker-compose`, that doesn't take the `.env` file format we have used.
 We recommend removing the old one, and install the new one, with: